Sign In / Sign Out

 We encourage students to access additional services, via student services, career services, first-year success center, sun devil fitness, student and cultural engagement, and the disability resource center.

-Students are welcomed to meet with other DACA students who can help guide and assist students in finding the right opportunities and scholarships for them.
+Office hours are currently hosted virtually through Zoom.
+If you would like to book an appointment, please use Calendly.
+Our summer 2020 office hours are Thursday from 2:00-4:00 p.m. and Friday 2:00-5:00 p.m.
+Students are welcome to meet with other DACA students who can help guide and assist students in finding the right opportunities and scholarships for them.
 Our staff will also be available to answer any questions.

 Berenice Pelayo - Student Specialist